Penetration TestJan Kahmen3 min read

 What Does the BSI Guideline Describe?

-The Federal Ministry of Health (BMG) sees major challenges for digital health applications (DiGA) in the western world.
-These include the care of elderly and chronically ill people, the financing of expensive medical innovations and the provision of medical services in structurally weak rural areas.
-Healthcare applications can help to overcome these challenges by supporting the treatment and care of patients and utilizing the possibilities of modern information and communication technologies (ICT).
+The German Federal Ministry of Health (BMG) sees the Western healthcare sector facing major challenges: caring for elderly and chronically ill patients, financing costly medical innovations, and providing medical services in underserved rural areas.
+Digital health applications (DiGA) can help address these challenges by supporting patient treatment and care while leveraging modern information and communication technologies (ICT).

-To facilitate the use of such applications in the healthcare sector, the BMG has developed a family of Technical Guidelines (TR) aimed at developers of such DIGA applications.
-These guidelines can also be regarded as guidelines for applications that work with sensitive data.
+To facilitate the adoption of such applications, the BSI has developed a family of Technical Guidelines (TR) aimed at DiGA developers.
+These guidelines also serve as a useful reference for any application that handles sensitive data.

 Aim of the BSI Documents

-The trend towards "self-tracking" with new IOT devices and the demand for efficient use of medical data are also making themselves felt in the healthcare sector.
-Thanks to the ability to access personal medical data from anywhere and at any time, it is possible to store sensitive and personal information such as pulse rate, sleep rhythm, medication plans, medical prescriptions and certificates.
-These applications connect the user to corresponding services and act as communication hubs.
-However, a compromised device can lead to financial loss or reputational damage by inadvertently exposing the user's digital life.
-To prevent this, it is important that manufacturers plan responsibly how applications process, store and protect personal and other sensitive data during the development phase of these DIGAs.
+The trend toward self-tracking with new IoT devices and the push for more efficient use of medical data have reached the healthcare sector.
+With location- and time-independent access to personal medical data, users can now store sensitive information such as pulse rate, sleep patterns, medication plans, prescriptions, and medical certificates.
+The corresponding applications connect users to relevant services and act as central communication hubs.
+However, a compromised device can lead to financial losses or reputational damage by inadvertently exposing the user's digital life.
+This makes it essential for manufacturers to plan responsibly during the development phase, ensuring their DiGA applications properly process, store, and protect personal and other sensitive data.

 • Application purpose